ChristosKrilisDev/Blind-Master_Game/README.md

 # Blind-Master_Game

 About:
-This is a small game that I have made in 24 hours.
+This is a small game that I have made under 24 hours.
 The main content of this game is learn how to type with out looking on your keyboard , while you are trying to survive from evil minions that they are attaking you.

 How To Play:
 You can run this project on your own.
 Just donwload it and have fun.